rjrdelatorre/ai-case-study/README.md

     - no belt required to track imaging, you can do it from your phone
     - means clients do not have to buy the recording devices, and they can sell 1 type of capsule, instead of 1 capsule per specific disease they are looking for (eg. grohns pill vs generic pill)
+    - Not using 3D imaging via graphics card.
+Instead, fusing computer vision for "scene reconstruction"
+    > ...we have been working on pioneering algorithms for augmentation and morphing – generating images and fusing elements into them based on real data.
+It is a form of synthetic data, not generated in 3D by graphics cards as in competing solutions, but based on fragments of real images, which then translates into a much higher efficiency of machine learning and interpolation of classes with pathological changes.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)